sethmo2/sp25_ece445_lab_notebook/Shreyas/README.md

 ## April 29 2025 - Post Demo <a name="entry22"></a>
 Exchanged the ESP32 with a new one and added an appropriate 5V power source, and it started functioning perfectly!
 Slightly frustrated because of what happened before the demo, but not the end of the world - got it working for the Extra Credit video.
 Was very fulfilling to work on this project and happy with my experience in the class.

+## April 30 2025 – Final Report Outline <a name="entry23"></a>

+Drafted the overall structure of the final report: outlined Introduction, Methods, Results, Discussion, and Conclusion sections.
+Collected all schematics and block diagrams into one folder, and started writing the Introduction with project motivation and scope.

+## May 3 2025 – Results & Discussion Draft <a name="entry24"></a>

+Completed the Results section: summarized sensor calibration data, motor torque tests, and Bluetooth connectivity logs.
+Began the Discussion subsection by interpreting the performance metrics and noting limitations encountered with the MPU‑6050 readings.

+## May 6 2025 – Conclusion & Revision <a name="entry25"></a>

+Wrote the Conclusion: reflected on design successes, key learnings, and potential future improvements (e.g., integrating a higher‑torque motor).
+Performed a comprehensive proofread, standardized figure captions, and ensured all citations were formatted correctly.

+## May 7 2025 – Final Touches <a name="entry26"></a>

+Added the Abstract and Executive Summary.
+Checked all formatting against the report template, updated table of contents, and inserted page numbers.
+Exported the document to PDF for submission.

+## May 8 2025 – Lab Check‑Out & Wrap‑Up <a name="entry27"></a>

+Completed lab check‑out procedures: cleaned and organized one lab desk, filled out the ICES feedback form, and returned the mini‑USB programmer to the equipment cabinet.
+Celebrated the end of the semester’s lab work!